 Also, the other downside to wash sales is your portfolio could get more complicated the more you tax-loss harvest.
 Before you know it, you could end up with four large-cap US funds, three small-cap funds, five international positions, all from trying to avoid wash sales, and invest in something similar but not identical.
 At some point, you may choose to sell some winners to simplify things.

 Is Tax-Loss Harvesting Worth It?

 Is tax-loss harvesting worth it?
 In short, absolutely.
 Take March of 2020, for example.
 Stocks across the board dropped on average by about 35% in four weeks.
-They have since rebounded, and US stocks are sitting at all-time highs at the time of this writing in late August 2020.
-Someone who did tax-loss harvesting in their portfolio in late March and reinvested immediately could have tens of thousands of dollars (or more) of paper losses that can offset taxable gains elsewhere.
-That will save them thousands of dollars in taxes this year (and potentially next year).
-An identical person who didn’t tax-loss harvest their portfolio would have the same portfolio balance today but will end up paying more in taxes in April when taxes are due.
+They then rebounded, and US stocks were sitting at all-time highs by late August 2020.
+Someone who did tax-loss harvesting in their portfolio in late March and reinvested immediately could have had tens of thousands of dollars (or more) of paper losses that could offset taxable gains elsewhere.
+That would have saved them thousands of dollars in taxes that year (and potentially in subsequent years).
+An identical person who didn’t tax-loss harvest their portfolio would have the same portfolio balance but would end up paying more in taxes in April when taxes are due.

 Now, you have to weigh the number of losses you can realize in relation to the effort involved and the portfolio composition ramifications if you have a $100 loss, probably not worth it.
 Suppose it’s a $100,000 loss, definitely worth it.